Brumdail/ErenshorQoL/ErenshorQoL/Thunderstore/README.md

 - `/bank` - Opens the bank window
 - `/forge` - Opens the forge (blacksmithing) window
 - `/help` - Expanded list of commands including additional available player and GM commands
-- `Auto Send Pet` - If enabled, the pet will automatically be sent on triggers (Using certain skills, auto-attacking, or on aggro of hostile enemies)
+- `Auto Send Pet` - DEPRECATED.
+The current game build has a toggle to auto assist the group.
-- `Auto Enable Autoattack` - If enabled, AutoAttack will be turned on automatically on triggers (Using certain skills, auto-attacking, or on aggro of hostile enemies)
+- `Auto Enable Autoattack` - DEPRECATED.
+The current game build will enable autoattack on hostile actions.
 - `AutoPriceYourItem` - Automatically set the maximum gold value for an item that will sell
 - `/autoloot` - DEPRECATED.
 Check out https://thunderstore.io/c/erenshor/p/et508/Loot_Manager/ for a great implementation